 About That 1099-G Form

 Tax rules aren’t stagnant.
-The federal government can and does tweak them occasionally to accommodate circumstances that arise beyond everyone’s control, like the coronavirus.
+The federal government can and does tweak them occasionally to accommodate circumstances that arise beyond everyone’s control.
 You’ll receive Form 1099-G from your state government if you were one of those who found themselves out of work in 2020 due to the pandemic or for any other reason, and received unemployment compensation.
 Normally, this is taxable income, but the American Rescue Plan Act (ARPA) of 2021 spares you from paying taxes on this money.

 The ARPA ensures you don’t have to pay taxes on up to $10,200 received in unemployment benefits in 2020, provided that your adjusted gross income (your overall income less certain deductions) is less than $150,000.
 Benefits received in excess of $10,200 are still considered taxable income.
 This doesn’t mean that you don’t have to report that first $10,200, however.
 You still must complete the Unemployment Compensation Exclusion Worksheet and file Schedule 1 with your tax return to claim the exclusion.